tsilva/curriculum-vitae/README.md

 - **Client:** Rocksauce Studios (through Toptal)
 - **Technologies:** iOS, Objective-C

-ValetTab is an application that facilitates the valet parking experience in participating stands.
-With it you can checkin, notify that you're about to checkout so that your car can be picked up, and pay for the parking right from your phone.
-Participating stands have the companion ValetStand app, that lets them keep track of parked cars, checkout requests and payments.
+ValetTab is an app that streamlines the valet parking experience at participating locations.
+It allows users to check in, notify the valet when they are ready to check out, and pay for parking directly from their phone.
+The companion app, ValetStand, helps valet staff manage parked cars, checkout requests, and payments.

-Fixed bugs in several parts of the app and implemented new features (mainly related with the payment steps).
-This project was challenging project because the existing codebase was very messy.
+I fixed numerous bugs and implemented new features, primarily related to the payment process.
+The project was particularly challenging due to the disorganized and messy existing codebase.

 - [Gallery](https://photos.app.goo.gl/mf692orHUWtw1RHp7)